MrLuje/vscode-extensions-pack-builder/src/extension_readme.md

-# Extension Pack - %packname%
+# Extension Pack - #packageName

 This pack contains the following extensions :
-%extension-list%
+#extension-list#

 By enabling or disabling this pack, it also affect all related extensions

-Beware on uninstalling a pack as it also uninstall related extensions, before reloading vscode you revert this effect on related extensions.
+Beware on uninstalling a pack as it also uninstall related extensions.
+Before reloading vscode, you can revert this effect by clicking on **install** on related extensions.